 Meanwhile, Velvet Buzzsaw makes for bizarre viewing.
 Ostensibly a horror film, it plays more like a satire on the disingenuous nature of the art world.
 Modern art paintings kill vapid people in visually eccentric ways.
 The best film of the three is worth a watch for its originality, but it's hard to recommend for anyone who doesn't share my weird mindset.
 'Normal' folks would probably like the other two more anyway.

 The Favourite was my choice to win Best Film of 2018 out of those nominated.
 Perhaps it was wishful thinking that viewing history in such a bizarre lens would win, but it was a film I rapturously enjoyed.

 Green Book, which ultimately was the winner, was your standard Oscar-baiter.
-It was a soft and unsurprising take on racism in the John Crow south, and while not a terrible movie from an entertainment standpoint, these points do make it one of the worst winners since Crash.
+It was a soft and unsurprising take on racism in the Jim Crow south, and while not a terrible movie from an entertainment standpoint, these points do make it one of the worst winners since Crash.

 There were some genuinely enjoyable out-and-out comedies this past year.
 Fighting with My Family is a very British underdog story and a true one at that.
 It follows wrestler Paige on her journey to WWE superstardom.